stephanienguyen2020/ADS-Spring2024-Project2-ShinyApp-Group5/README.md

 ### [Project Description](doc/project2_desc.md)

-Term: Fall 2023
+Term: Spring 2024

 ![screenshot](doc/figs/map.jpg)

-In this second project of GR5243 Applied Data Science, we develop a *Exploratory Data Analysis and Visualization* shiny app using one of **the OpenFEMA data sets** of your choice.
+In this second project of GR5243 Applied Data Science, we develop a *Exploratory Data Analysis and Visualization* shiny app using **the OpenFEMA data sets**.
 See [Project 2 Description](doc/project2_desc.md) for more details.

-The **learning goals** for this project is:

-- business intelligence for data science
-- data cleaning
-- data visualization
-- systems development/design life cycle
-- shiny app/shiny server

-*The above general statement about project 2 can be removed once you are finished with your project.
-It is optional.

-## Project Title Lorem ipsum dolor sit amet
+## Project Title: Geospatial Insights and Forecasting for Fire Incident Preparedness

-Term: Fall 2023
+Term: Spring 2024

 + Team #5
 + **Projec title**: